gmph/chit/README.md

 ## Get started

 - To install dependencies, use: pip3 install "fastapi[all]"
-- To start the dev server, use: `uvicorn main:chit --reload`
+- To start the dev server, use: `uvicorn main:app --reload`

 ## File structure